2019/2020 Competency-Based Task/Competency List for Building Trades I (8515/36 weeks, 140 hours)

 CORE CONSTRUCTION SKILLS

-- Comply with federal, state, and local safety requirements, including OSHA, VOSHA, and EPA.
+- Comply with federal, state, and local safety legal requirements.

 - Identify personal protective equipment (PPE) requirements.